US construction spending up strong 1.3 percent in January

 Spending on nonresidential construction increased 0.8 percent in January with spending on office buildings, hotels and the category that covers shopping centers all showing gains.

-Spending on government projects jumped 4.9 percent, the biggest increase in nearly 15 years.
+Spending on government projects jumped 4.9 percent, the biggest increase since March 2004.
+The January strength reflected a 4.9 percent rise in spending on state and local building projects and a 4.2 percent rise in federal construction spending.

+It pushed total public construction spending to a seasonally adjusted annual rate of $313.6 billion, the highest level since September 2010.

+The 1.3 percent overall gain pushed total spending to a seasonally adjusted annual rate of $1.28 trillion.